 Rent To Own Pros and Cons | Is It Worth It?

-By , On , In News
+By , On , In Real Estate Guides

-• Lease Option Agreement (Option to Purchase Contract): Gives you the right, but not the obligation, to buy the home at the end of the term.
+• Lease Option Agreement (Option to Purchase Contract): Gives you the right, but not the obligation, to buy the home at the end of the lease period.
 If you decide not to proceed or cannot secure financing, you can walk away — typically forfeiting your option deposit and accumulated rent credits, but with no further legal obligation to purchase.

 • Lease Purchase Agreement: Creates a binding legal obligation to buy the home at the end of the term.
 If you are unable to complete the purchase, you may be in breach of contract, which can carry significant legal and financial consequences.